asha77/config_collector/README.md

 # YAUCC - Yet Another Universal Config Collector
-This python 3.7+ app be used for network survey, or any other operation or maintenance tasks.
+This python 3.7 - 3.9 app be used for network survey, or any other operation or maintenance tasks.
+Tested with 3.9 version.

 It can:
 - connect using SSHv2 to number of network devices